SimonOffenberger/CHD3/Uebung07/doc/Uebung7_Doku.md

 Damit existiert jeder Zustand des Lauflichts nur für \(20\,\text{ns} \).

 Daraus resultiert, dass das Blinken der LEDs sehr sehr schnell wäre.
 Dies wurde mit dem Auge nicht mehr als Blinken zu erkennen.
 Man würde nur ein LED leuchten sehen.

+#### FMAX vs Restricted FMAX
+Da aus dem Kontext von Quartus nicht genau ermittelst werden kann wo hier der Unterschied zwischen den 2 FMAX Taktranten ist wurde hier eine Recherche vollzogen.

+##### FMAX
+Dies ist die maximal mögliche Taktrate, die sich ausschließlich aus den reinen Setup- und Hold-Pfad-Verzögerungen ergibt.

+- Es berücksichtigt nur die kombinatorische Logik zwischen Registern.

+##### FMAX Restricted
+Dies ist die real zulässige maximale Frequenz, nachdem zusätzliche Timing-Beschränkungen berücksichtigt wurden, darunter:

+- Minimum pulse-width (t<sub>high</sub>, t<sub>low</sub>)
+- Clock jitter
+- Duty-Cycle-Beschränkungen
+- Clock transfer limitations

+#### Report Fmax Summary Quartus Doku

+In der Quartus Doku wurde folgendes gefunden:

+The Timing Analyzer's Reports > Datasheet > Report Fmax Summary command reports the maximum frequency of each clock in your design.
+The equivalent scripting command is report_clock_fmax_summary.

+The Timing Analyzer computes fMAX for all paths where the same clock drives the source and destination registers or ports.
+The Timing Analyzer ignores paths of different clocks and generated clocks.
+For paths between a clock and its inversion, the Timing Analyzer computes fMAX as if the rising and falling edges scale along with fMAX, such that the duty cycle (in terms of a percentage) is maintained.
+You must constrain all clocks for accurate timing analysis.

+The Restricted Fmax can indicate a "Limit due to hold check."
+Typically, hold checks do not limit the maximum frequency (fMAX) because these checks are for same-edge relationships, and therefore independent of clock frequency.
+An example of this occurs when launch equals zero and latch equals zero.
+However, with an inverted clock transfer, or a multicycle transfer (such as setup=2, hold=0), then the hold relationship is not a same-edge transfer and changes with the clock frequency.

+Dies gibt auch einen Hinweis wo der Unterschied zwischen den 2 Angaben liegt.

 ## Aufgabe 3 Counter